 Further graphs including Solving Simultaneous Equations and Inequalities graphically

 Congruence and Similarity

 KS3: Students class and homework is regularly marked with timely verbal and written feedback given.
 There are two formal assessments each year.

 KS4: Students work is regularly marked with timely verbal and written feedback given.
 There are two formal assessments each year.
 Students sit their first trial exam at the end of year 10.
 The second trial exam is in December of year 11.

 KS3: Students are set 1 piece of mathematics homework per week.

 KS4: Students are set 1 piece of mathematics homework per week.

 Students are further encouraged to research and revise topics on the Mathswatch website.

-More able students are entered for the UK Maths Challenge annually.
+More able students are entered for the UKMT Maths Challenge annually.

 Revision classes for year 11 are held regularly after school.